-- Update the Memorandum of Understanding (MOU) with the Department of Health and Human Services (DHHS). - Coordinate cross-training events between Health Hazards Control Unit and OSH Compliance personnel to promote effective intra-agency referrals. - Prepare and distribute a monthly summary of the report activities in the Health Hazards SEP to Bureau Supervisors. - Research and review other site specific data sources that could be used to identify employers having or potentially having health hazard exposures. - Meet quarterly to discuss progress toward the Health Hazards SEP goals, discuss new findings and information that impacts the Health Hazards SEP. - Evaluate and revise information and procedures in the FOM, OPNs, and other department reference materials as necessary.
+- Update the Memorandum of Understanding (MOU) with the Department of Health and Human Services (DHHS). - Prepare and distribute a monthly summary of the report activities in the Health Hazards SEP to Bureau Supervisors. - Research and review other site specific data sources that could be used to identify employers having or potentially having health hazard exposures. - Meet quarterly to discuss progress toward the Health Hazards SEP goals, discuss new findings and information that impacts the Health Hazards SEP. - Evaluate and revise information and procedures in the FOM, OPNs, and other department reference materials as necessary.

-- Include health hazards training in all General Industry and Construction 10-hour courses sponsored by ETTA. - Provide external presentations on health hazards as requested. - Develop training and informational material as requested by Health Hazards SEP Team. - Train OSH Division staff members conducting consultative visits and compliance inspections on the Health Hazards SEP, associated OPN, and the chemicals identified in the Health Hazards SEP. - Promote the Industrial Hygiene-MESH certificate during outreach activities, training events, and through our MESH Alliances (Safety & Health Council and NCSU Industrial Extension Services).
+- Include health hazards training in all General Industry and Construction 10-hour courses sponsored by ETTA. - Support training events and provide presentations (internal and external) on health hazards as requested. - Develop training and informational material as requested by Health Hazards SEP Team. (i.e., hazard alerts, industry guides, quick cards, and brochures). - Train OSH Division staff members on the Health Hazards SEP, associated OPN, and the chemicals identified in the Health Hazards SEP. - Promote the Industrial Hygiene-MESH certificate during outreach activities, training events, and through our MESH Alliances (Safety & Health Council and NCSU - Industry Expansion Solutions). - Continue to develop safety and health topics specific to health hazards on the website. - Provide technical assistance by phone on standard interpretations and answer questions related to health hazards. - Provide technical assistance to the SEP committee on updating OPN 135 and related compliance documents as requested. - Recommend alliances that most benefit the missions and goals of the N.C.
+Department of Labor, Occupational Safety & Health Division and support the Strategic Management Plan.

 - Engage in active marketing to promote the Partnership-Alliance Program. - Recommend alliances and partnerships that most benefit the missions and goals of the N.C.
-Department of Labor, Occupational Safety & Health Division and support the Strategic Management Plan. - Collaborate with the SEP Committee to initiate new alliance signing. - Verify that alliance agreements are reviewed annually to ensure that the goals and objectives identified in the agreement are being met. - Work closely with all SEP's in training and outreach efforts to their respective associated alliances. - Work closely with all alliances not associated with an SEP in training and outreach efforts. - Review APN 18 at least annually and update as needed to ensure effectiveness and accuracy with DOL procedures.
+Department of Labor, Occupational Safety & Health Division and support the Strategic Management Plan. - Collaborate with the SEP Committee to initiate new alliance signing.

-- Ensure that reports, memos and other significant documents are maintained in the respective alliance folder on the F:/Drive. - Maintain all original, signed cooperative agreements and ensure that copies of all agreements are placed on the One Stop Shop for reference by OSH Division personnel.
+- Verify that alliance agreements are reviewed annually to ensure that the goals and objectives identified in the agreement are being met. - Work closely with all SEP's in training and outreach efforts to their respective associated alliances. - Work closely with all alliances not associated with an SEP in training and outreach efforts. - Review APN 18 at least annually and update as needed to ensure effectiveness and accuracy with DOL procedures. - Ensure that reports, memos and other significant documents are maintained in the respective alliance folder on the F:/Drive. - Maintain all original signed cooperative agreements and ensure that copies of all agreements are placed on the One Stop Shop for reference by OSH Division personnel.